WhiteRichMan/Software-Development/README.md

 git clone <repo-url>

+Screen 12

 ---

-## t) Create tag and switch between tag and master
+## t) Create tag and switch between tag and main

 A tag was created to mark a project version and switching was tested.